Heyy-Jyoti/Heyy-Jyoti/README.md

-# Hi there!
+# Hey there!
 I'm Jyoti 👋

 Welcome to my GitHub profile!
 I'm a passionate **Master's student** specializing in **Artificial Intelligence** at Indira Gandhi Delhi Technical University for Women.
 I love working with data, developing machine learning models, and creating innovative solutions using advanced technologies.